Refugee Livelihood Lab

 Over several months, the cohort discusses foundational concepts related to equity, racial justice, and decolonization through a collaborative process.
 Participants apply these lessons by working alongside other leaders with lived experiences to develop, test, and share initiatives that address social, political, or economic issues specific to refugee and immigrant communities.

-Click here to apply, and visit the Migrant Systems Change Leadership Certificate webpage for more information.
+Visit the Migrant Systems Change Leadership Certificate webpage for more information.

 Trampoline: Ideas Into Action!